and3rson/node-nameko-client/README.md

 ## What's on the roadmap?

+- [x] Promises
-- Reusing reply queues for better performance
+- [x] Reusing reply queues for better performance
+- [ ] Fixing some unknown hard-coded values (already have information from [Nameko] devs regarding this, will fix soon)
-- Adding support for event broadcasting (e. g.
+- [ ] Adding support for event broadcasting (e. g.
 BROADCAST & SINGLETON message types)
-- Adding tests
+- [ ] Adding tests
-- Fixing some unknown hard-coded values (yes, I need to RTFM)

 ## License